State to appeal Gable's innocence ruling to the U.S. Supreme Court - NewsBreak

 The state justice department has informed Gable's attorney that it intends to appeal the most recent ruling in his favor to the U.S. Supreme Court.
 Department spokesperson Kristina Edmunson confirmed the pending appeal to the Portland Tribune on Friday, Oct.
 28. It must be filed by late December.

-A three-judge panel of the the U.S. 9th Circuit Court of Appeals upheld Gable's successful appeal of his conviction on Thursday, Sept.
-29. In a 30-page ruling , the panel upheld Oregon U.S. Magistrate Judge John Acosta's 2018 decision that Gable likely was innocent, did not receive fair trial, and that no reasonable jury would convict him given new evidence presented in his appeal.
+A three-judge panel of the U.S. 9th Circuit Court of Appeals upheld Gable's successful appeal of his conviction on Thursday, Sept.
+29. In a 30-page ruling .
+The panel upheld Oregon U.S. Magistrate Judge John Acosta's 2018 decision that Gable likely was innocent, did not receive fair trial, and that no reasonable jury would convict him given new evidence presented in his appeal.

 "The facts on appeal are extraordinary," Circuit Court Judge Jacqueline Nguyen wrote in the opinion.
 "Since trial, nearly all the witnesses who directly implicated Gable have recanted.
 Many explain they intended to frame Gable after hearing he was a police informant.
 They attribute their false testimony to significant investigative misconduct, which the State — remarkably — does not dispute.